 “What better way to get there than to drive?”
 I thought.

 Riding off into the unknown along US interstates in my little silvery-purple pickup truck, I felt the exhilarating freedom of being on the road of possibility and exploration.

 From Prescott Valley, Arizona, we headed off to Interlochen, Michigan, with stops along the way in Dallas, New Orleans, Virginia Beach, Philadelphia, Atlantic City, Washington D.C., and Niagara Falls.

 Once our camp-counselor gig in Michigan came to an end, we stopped in Milwaukee, Wisconsin, and continued West to Portland, Oregon.
 There I said goodbye to my partner in crime as she flew back home to Phoenix.
 I drove north to explore a tad more.

 That epic summer adventure finally came to an end in Seattle, Washington.
 My pickup truck had covered over 6000 miles through twenty-four states in about three months.

 It was a memorable coming-of-age summer that — instead of quenching — only served to stoke the flames of my wanderlust.

 Once I arrived in Seattle, I realized with horror that I had no more money; and furthermore, that I had no plan for what on earth I was supposed to do next.
 Much like your average twenty-year-old, I had not thought things out that far ahead.
 Not at all.

 What on earth was I going to do?

-As any self-respecting twenty-year old would do, I called mom and dad.
+As any self-respecting twenty-year old might do, I called Mom and Dad.